dotenv-org/dotenv-org.github.io/blog/_posts/2023-10-28-node-20-6-0-includes-built-in-support-for-env-files.md

 ### Missing `.env.vault` support

-The `.env.vault` file is the spiritual successor to the `.env` file.
-They have multiple security advantages which you can [read about here](https://www.dotenv.org/blog/2023/10/24/what-is-env-vault-file.html).
+`.env.vault` files are the spiritual successors to `.env` files.
+They have multiple security advantages over `.env` files which you can [read about here](https://www.dotenv.org/blog/2023/10/24/what-is-env-vault-file.html).

-They are [quite new](https://github.com/motdotla/dotenv/pull/730) but also quite useful for production and ci.
-They are gaining adoption across multiple languages like [python](https://github.com/dotenv-org/python-dotenv-vault) and [rust](https://docs.rs/dotenv-vault/latest/dotenv_vault/). [dotenv](https://github.com/motdotla/dotenv) supports them but Node's implementation of `.env` files does not at this time.
+They are quite [new](https://github.com/motdotla/dotenv/pull/730), but also quite useful for production and ci, and are gaining adoption across multiple communities like [node](https://github.com/motdotla/dotenv), [python](https://github.com/dotenv-org/python-dotenv-vault), [rust](https://docs.rs/dotenv-vault/latest/dotenv_vault/), and more.

+But as a new technology, they are unlikely to be adopted natively by Node until they earn similar widespread use to `.env` files.
+So keep using [dotenv](https://github.com/motdotla/dotenv) if you plan to make use of them.

 ```
 #/-------------------.env.vault---------------------/